About St Lucia

 One of our favorites is locally-made Chairman’s Reserve Spiced rum mixed with ginger ale and served over ice.
 Quick and easy to make.
 Try it if you love ginger!

-St Lucia also produces “Piton” beer – an easy-drinking light lager, similar to Corona, usually served ice-cold.
-We love Doxie’s roti with a couple of ice-cold Pitons for lunch.
+St Lucia also produces Piton beer – an easy-drinking light lager, similar to Corona, usually served ice-cold.
+We love Doxie’s roti with a Piton (or two) for lunch.